henriqbc/stockwatch/README.md

 The terminal will then prompt the user to create their superuser.

-Default superuser is:
-- Login: sw-admin
-- Password: sw-password

-Default superuser can be removed by deleting the db.sqlite3 file at /stockwatch/stockwath directory before launching the app.

 Login as a superuser at /admin.
 Then go back to the app's base link.

 ### **Stocks**